BMW: Architecture

-The global BMW Headquarters in Munich represents the cylinder head of a 4-cylinder engine.
+The global BMW Headquarters in Munich is designed after the cylinder head of a four-cylinder engine.
 It was designed by Karl Schwanzer and was completed in 1972.
 The building has become a European icon and was declared a protected historic building in 1999.
 The main tower consists of four vertical cylinders standing next to and across from each other.
 Each cylinder is divided horizontally in its center by a mold in the facade.
-Notably, these cylinders do not stand on the ground; they are suspended on a central support tower.
+Notably, these cylinders do not stand on the ground; they are suspended from a central support tower.

 BMW Museum is a futuristic cauldron-shaped building, which was also designed by Karl Schwanzer and opened in 1972.
 The interior has a spiral theme and the roof is a 40-metre diameter BMW logo.

 BMW Welt, the company's exhibition space in Munich, was designed by Coop Himmelb(l)au and opened in 2007.
 It includes a showroom and lifting platforms where a customer's new car is theatrically unveiled to the customer.